C-HGP/NeoWatch/README.md

 * LED Lamp

-I have soldered everything together on a circut with a ATMega processor (Which was unnecessarily much for such a simple project).
+I have soldered everything together on a circut with a ATMega processor (Which was unnecessarily much for such a simple project, but it was required for the class).
 But I made a simple more readble fritzing scheme.
 I used this setup when I was testing everything.
 # Schematics #

 I have soldered everything together on a circut with a ATMega processor (Which was unnecessarily much for such a simple project).
 But I made a simple more readble fritzing scheme.
 I used this setup when I was testing everything.